-Objective 4: Ensure optimal economic utilisation of the Corner Inlet resource
+Objective 5: Ensure optimal economic utilisation of the Corner Inlet resource

-Objective 5: Cost-effective and participatory management
+Objective 6: Cost-effective and participatory management

-A key initiative of the plan is to establish an ongoing Corner Inlet Fishery Management Advisory Committee.
+A key initiative of this Plan is to establish an ongoing Corner Inlet Fishery Management Advisory Committee.
 This will strengthen the co-management approach between the Victorian Fisheries Authority and each of the fishing sectors and help ensure management arrangements remain adaptive and responsive.

-The Plan will come into effect following its declaration by the Minister for Fishing and Boating in the Victoria Government Gazette and remains in place until either a new plan is declared or until it is revoked in accordance with the requirements of the Fisheries Act.
+The Plan came into effect following its declaration by the Minister for Fishing and Boating in the Victoria Government Gazette and remains in place until either a new plan is declared or until it is revoked in accordance with the requirements of the Fisheries Act.

-The key risks identified as relevant to the fishery and the appropriate preventative measures contained in this plan have been reviewed in consultation with key stakeholders.
-The Victorian Fisheries Authority would like to thank the members of the steering committee for their involvement and effort in developing this management plan and other stakeholders who have provided input to date.
+The key risks identified as relevant to the fishery and the appropriate preventative measures detailed in this plan have been developed in consultation with key stakeholders and the community.
+The Victorian Fisheries Authority would like to thank the members of the Steering Committee for their commitment and efforts in developing this management plan and other stakeholders who have provided input.